 Tomato paste

-1. Line a large baking tray with parchment.
-Lightly oil it to help the paper lie flat.
+1. Line a large baking tray with parchment paper.
+Lightly oil the paper to help it lie flat.

-3. Scoop out the centres using a spoon or melon baller, leaving a sturdy shell so it holds its shape once the filling goes in.
+3. Scoop out the centres using a spoon or melon baller, leaving about a 5mm/¼ inch border so the courgettes hold their shape once filled.
+Don't scoop too deeply or the boats may collapse.

-4. Dice the zucchini flesh into smaller pieces if needed, then set it aside for the filling.
+4. Dice the scooped-out courgette flesh into smaller pieces if needed, then set it aside for the filling.

-5. Remove the skins from the sausages by scoring them lengthwise with a small knife, then peel away the casing.
+5. Remove the skins from the sausages by scoring them lengthways with a small knife, then peeling away the casing.

 6. Break the sausage meat apart with a fork and set aside.

 7. In a large bowl, combine the breadcrumbs, grated cheese, herbs and salt.
-Give it a stir to combine.
+Stir to combine.

 Making the stuffing

-9. In a large frying pan, heat the oil and cook the onions over medium-low heat for 5 minutes until they become soft and translucent.
+9. Heat the oil in a large frying pan over medium-low heat.
+Add the onions and cook for about 5 minutes, until soft and translucent.

-10. Add the garlic and sugar and fry for an additional 2 minutes until the sugar is melted and the onions are lightly caramelised.
+10. Add the garlic and sugar, then cook for another 2 minutes, stirring often, until the sugar has melted and the onions are lightly caramelised.

-11. Add the sausage meat and tomato paste, and fry for about 2 minutes, stirring and breaking up the meat until the sausage loses its pinkness and develops a crumb-like texture.
+11. Add the sausage meat and tomato paste.
+Cook for about 2-3 minutes, stirring and breaking up the sausage with a spoon or spatula, until it loses its pink colour and looks crumbly.

 12. Add the scooped-out courgette flesh to the frying pan.